Published by : Rishikul YogshalaPublished on: January 1, 2026

 6. Triangle Pose (Trikonasana)

 Triangle Pose is a standing pose that provides a deep stretch for the hamstrings, hips, and side body.
 It also improves harmony and strengthens the legs and core muscles.
-Runners often experience tightness in the hamstrings and hips, and Triangle Pose helps to lengthen and release tension in these areas.
+Yoga for Runners often experience tightness in the hamstrings and hips, and the Triangle Pose helps to lengthen and release tension in these areas.
 This pose also opens the chest and shoulders, promoting better breathing and lung capacity during runs.

 How to Do Triangle Pose: